Current Advice on Parasite Control:

 - positive inotropic agents

 - Dogs receiving a macrocyclic lactone should be maintained on preventive if it is already being administered.
 If a dog is not receiving a macrocyclic lactone preventive, administration of preventive should be instituted as soon as any severe medical condition has been stabilized.
-The purpose of preventive use is to prevent infection with new larvae if the dog is bitten by more infected mosquitoes because the treatment with melarsomine for removal of adult worms will not kill newly introduced larvae.
+The purpose of preventive use is to kill recent infections of new larvae that can be transmitted by additional infected mosquitoes, preventing the development of additional adult heartworms.
+Treatment with melarsomine for removal of adult worms will not kill newly introduced larvae.

 - CAPC recommends treating infected dogs with adulticide promptly, as soon as medically practical.
 Delaying treatment while maintaining dogs on preventives may contribute to selection for resistance, allows pathology to progress, and, when treatment is delayed for several months, could lead to more infected dogs remaining untreated if practical concerns interfere with completing an extended treatment protocol.
-No experimental studies confirm that delaying treatment while maintaining dogs on preventives improves clearance of worms with subsequent adulticide treatment.
+No experimental studies have been conducted to determine if delaying treatment while maintaining dogs on preventives improves clearance of worms with subsequent adulticide treatment.

-Infected dogs are staged by veterinarians into 1 of 3 classes based on clinical signs: asymptomatic or mild disease (stage 1), moderate disease (stage 2), or severe disease (stage 3).
+Infected dogs are staged by veterinarians into one of three classes based on clinical signs: asymptomatic or mild disease (stage 1), moderate disease (stage 2), or severe disease (stage 3).

 - For Stage 1 and 2 dogs, melarsomine dihydrochloride (2.5 mg/kg) can be administered intramuscularly twice over a 24-hour period, followed by at least 1 month of strict exercise restriction.
 This treatment regimen will kill greater than 90% of the worms present and clear a similar percentage of dogs of their infections.
-If the dog is not antigen negative in 4 months, the treatment can be repeated.
+The treatment can be repeated for dogs that remain antigen-positive 4 months after the previous treatment.

 - The prescribed method for treating Stage 3 dogs is to administer melarsomine dihydrochloride (2.5 mg/kg) intramuscularly once, followed in 1 month (or longer if the dog’s condition dictates) by two intramuscular injections (2.5 mg/kg each) 24 hours apart.
 Any excitement or exercise beyond slow walking for should be restricted for at least 1 month following each set of injections.
 This treatment regimen will kill up to 98% of the worms present.

-- Melarsomine is not proven effective against heartworms younger than 4 months of age.
-Because dogs may have been bitten over a period of months by infected mosquitoes, the worms in a dog may be of different ages within a given season, and thus, melarsomine treatment may not be completely effective in all situations.
-This may necessitate additional therapy or alternate therapeutic strategies.
+- Melarsomine is not effective against heartworms younger than 4 months of age.
+Because infected mosquitoes can bite dogs over a period of months, heartworms of different ages can be present within a given season.
+Thus, melarsomine treatment may not be completely efficacious in all situations, which may necessitate additional therapy or alternate therapeutic strategies.

-- All dogs that are treated with melarsomine should be antigen tested 4-6 months after completing therapy to determine if infection has been cleared.
+- All melarsomine-treted dogs should be antigen tested 4-6 months after therapy to determine if infection has been cleared.

-- Depending on the macrocyclic lactone used, as many as 20% of dogs infected with heartworms will continue to have circulating microfilariae for at least a year or longer when receiving monthly preventative.
+- Depending on the macrocyclic lactone used, as many as 20% of adult heartworm-infected dogs will continue to have circulating microfilariae for at least a year or longer when receiving monthly preventative.

-- The “slow-kill” method should be avoided.
-If it is the only medically acceptable option, microfilariae should be eliminated prior to exposure to preventive doses of macrocyclic lactones.
+- Although the “slow-kill” method should be avoided, if it is the only medically acceptable option, microfilariae should be eliminated prior to exposure to preventive doses of macrocyclic lactones.

 - Topical moxidectin/imidacloprid is label approved in dogs for removal of microfliariae when used monthly.